Spacetime dynamics of spinning particles - exact electromagnetic analogies: Beyond pole-dipole --- the torque on the spinning particle

-{}{} {}{}Using $D\mu^{\alpha}/d\tau=\sigma DS^{\alpha}/d\tau$, together with Eqs. (\ref{eq:TorqueEMtotal}), (\ref{eq:Tdem}), (\ref{eq:TqemSpherical}) and (\ref{eq:tauindDB}), we can rewrite Eq.~(\ref{eq:KinRotdm}) as: which is the relativistic generalization of Eq.~(10) of \cite{YoungQuestion66} (the acceleration dependent term, which arises from our demand that $q_{\alpha\beta}$ be Fermi-Walker transported, is absent therein).
-From this equation we see that, for this setup (a quasi-rigid, uniform, spherical charged body), the varying part of the mass, $-\vec{B}\cdot\vec{\mu}$, present in the dipole approximation, cf. Eq.~(\ref{eq:m}), is \emph{kinetic energy of rotation} (\emph{not} potential energy, as claimed in some literature, e.g. \cite{Dixon1970I,WeyssenhoffRaabe,Dixon1965}) --- this establishes, in a relativistic covariant formulation, and in the context of Dixon's multipole approach, the claims in \cite{Coombes,Young,YoungQuestion66,Deissler}.
-The remaining terms in Eq.~(\ref{eq:KinRotYoung}), involving the charge quadrupole $q_{\alpha\beta}$, are not manifest in the (dipole order) mass equation (\ref{eq:dm2}), since to that accuracy $B^{\alpha}D\mu_{\alpha}/d\tau=0$, by virtue of Eq.~(\ref{eq:EqSpinVector}).
+which is the relativistic generalization of Eq.~(10) of \cite{YoungQuestion66} (the acceleration dependent term is absent therein).
+From this equation we see that, for this setup, the varying part of the mass, $-B^{\alpha}\mu_{\alpha}$, present in the dipole approximation, Eq.~(\ref{eq:m}), is \emph{kinetic energy of rotation} (\emph{not} potential energy, as claimed in some literature, e.g.~\cite{Dixon1970I,WeyssenhoffRaabe,Dixon1965}).
+This establishes, in a relativistic covariant formulation, and in the context of Dixon's multipole approach, the claims in \cite{Coombes,Young,YoungQuestion66,Deissler}.
+The second terms in the right members of Eqs.~(\ref{eq:KinRotYoung}), of quadrupole order, are not manifest in the \emph{dipole order} mass equation (\ref{eq:dm2}), since to that accuracy $B^{\alpha}D\mu_{\alpha}/d\tau=0$, by virtue of Eq.~(\ref{eq:EqSpinVector}).